mohsin46/InvisibilityCloak/README.md

 Just adjust the trackbars such that only your cloak is visible.

 After that add those values into the invisibiltyCloak upper and lower ranges.

+The hsv range in this case has been set for red color.

 When you run the program, stay out of sight for a few seconds and let the program store the background.
 Now when you enter the camera's field of view, it will detect the cloak and make it invisible.
 Enjoy!!!